CERNDocumentServer/cds-rdm/site/cds_rdm/migration/README.md

 ```

 Wait until all the fixtures are propagated and indexed.
-Dump communities ids by running this script in `invenio shell`
+Dump communities ids by running this script in `invenio shell`:

 ```python